gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 In this section we'll build a simple application that sends a message to your simulated device through IoT Hub.
 This code pattern is used to send commands from an application, like from a phone, directly to your device.

-1. Create a file in the `python` directory and name it `c2dsendmsg.py`.
+1. Create a file in the `python` directory in your forked GitHub and name it `c2dsendmsg.py`.
 This file is the python code to send a message to your device via your IoT Hub instance.
 1. Copy and paste the import statement.

     ```python